TheFishNextDoor/Sign-Commands/README.md

 - **signcommands.admin.commands**: Allows the player to manage commands on command signs.
 - **signcommands.admin.permissions**: Allows the player to manage permissions on command signs.
 - **signcommands.admin.globalclickcooldown**: Allows the player to manage the global click cooldown on command signs.
-- **signcommands.admin.globalmaxclicks**: Allows the player to manage the global max clicks on command signs.
+- **signcommands.admin.globalclicklimit**: Allows the player to manage the global click limit on command signs.
 - **signcommands.admin.userclickcooldown**: Allows the player to manage the user click cooldown on command signs.
-- **signcommands.admin.usermaxclicks**: Allows the player to manage the user max clicks on command signs.
+- **signcommands.admin.userclicklimit**: Allows the player to manage the user click limit on command signs.
 - **signcommands.admin.clickcost**: Allows the player to manage the click cost on command signs.

 **Sign Edit Permissions**